AntaresSimulatorTeam/antares-xpansion/docs/user-guide/get-started/candidate-definition.md

 This only works with the Antares-Xpansion algorithm (Benders decomposition) if the costs are increasing and if the investment candidates with the same link have the same `already-installed-capacity` and  `already-installed-link-profile`.

-### Decommissioning candidates {#decommissioning}
+### Decommissioning candidates

 In this example, we show how to consider both an investment candidate and a decommissioning candidate on the same link.
-Candidates for decommissioning must be moved from their physical location to a virtual node as explained in [Prepare the Antares study](1-prepare-a-simulation.md#decommissioning).
+Candidates for decommissioning must be moved from their physical location to a virtual node as explained in [Prepare the Antares study](prepare-a-simulation.md#decommissioning-decisions-for-thermal-capacities).

 We strongly advise to explicitly specify candidates for decommissioning in the `name` field of the `candidates.ini` file (although this is not required by the tool), see **Figure 9**.
 This will ease the analysis of Antares-Xpansion output for the user.

-By considering [several investment candidates on the same link](#several-candidates), it is possible to model both an investment and a decommissioning candidate.
+By considering [several investment candidates on the same link](#several-investment-candidates-on-the-same-link ), it is possible to model both an investment and a decommissioning candidate.

 - The candidate for decommissioning is defined by: